World Diabetes Day 2025: Diabetes and Well-Being

 Journal Collections

-Across Springer Nature, we currently have a number of open Collections that welcome submissions from researchers exploring this year’s theme of diabetes and well-being.
+Across Springer Nature, we have a number of open Collections that welcome submissions from researchers exploring this year’s theme of diabetes and well-being.

 Diabetologia are welcoming submissions to their special issue on Global Opportunities and Challenges.
 Scientific Reports are also welcoming submissions on Chronic disease management and older adults, with diabetes being a key focus due to its growing prevalence and impact.